Turak-Lab/disLocate/README.md

+ # disLocate  - (d)etecting (i)ntermolecular (s)tructure (Locate)d at particle positions

-**disLocate** (**D**etecting **I**ntermolecular **S**tructure **Locate**d at particle positions) is a Mathematica package that calculates various translational, entropic and angular order metrics and parameters from a list of particle centroid positions.
+**disLocate** is a Mathematica package that calculates various translational, entropic and angular order metrics and parameters from a list of particle centroid positions.
 These are displayed in various configurations to give access to the  spatial statistical characteristics of 2D arrays of objects.
 See M. Bumstead, K. Liang, G. Hanta, L.S.
 Hui, and A. Turak, “disLocate: tools to rapidly quantify local intermolecular structure to assess two-dimensional order in self-assembled systems,” Scientific Reports **8**(1), 1554 (2018).Primarily used for analyzing arrays of nanoparticles from AFM and SEM images, it can be easily applied to any 2D array of objects (eg. organization of opals and inverse opals as photonic crystals, the distribution of self-trapping filaments in polymer waveguides, the distribution of dopants for OLEDs, and simulated molecules).
-Notable references include:

-1. S.I.
-Lee, M. Munir, R. Arbi, P. Oliveira, S.J.
-Lee, J.H.
-Lim, W.Y.
-Kim, and A. Turak, “Uncoupling nanoparticle geometry from material properties for improved hole injection at submonolayer nanoparticle electrode interlayers in organic hole-only devices,” J Mater Sci: Mater Electron **34**(13), 1101 (2023).
-2. S.A.
-Estrada, S. Gaidies, J. Febbraro, A. Turak, H.-R. Lin, Y. Salinas, and O. Brüggemann, “Spatial characterization of peptide nucleic acid molecularly imprinted inverse opal,” Monatsh Chem, (2023).
-3. S.A.
-Estrada Alvarez, I. Guger, J. Febbraro, A. Turak, H.-R. Lin, Y. Salinas, and O. Brüggemann, “Synthesis and Spatial Order Characterization of Controlled Silica Particle Sizes Organized as Photonic Crystals Arrays,” Materials **15**(17), 5864 (2022).
-4. T. Tokubuchi, R.I.
-Arbi, P. Zhenhua, K. Katayama, A. Turak, and W.Y.
-Sohn, “Enhanced photoelectrochemical water splitting efficiency of hematite (α-Fe2O3)-Based photoelectrode by the introduction of maghemite (γ-Fe2O3) nanoparticles,” J. Photochem.
-Photobiol.
-A **410**, 113179 (2021).
-5. M. Bumstead, B. Arnold, and A. Turak, “Reproducing morphologies of disorderly self-assembling planar molecules with static and dynamic simulation methods by matching density,” Physica A: Statistical Mechanics and Its Applications **471**, 301–314 (2017).

 Provided by Turak Lab